 In 1986 the School was re-established under a new company limited by guarantee and registered with the Charities Commission.
 At the same time the School became independent of the Woodard Foundation.
 Since then almost £10 million has been invested into new and improved facilities, some of which you can clearly see in the images below.

 Although the boarding accommodation has been modernised, the girls still enjoy their home comforts all the same.

 Another tradition that has stood the test of time is the QM girls' love of Horse Riding, the horses at the Queen Margaret's Riding School have been a familiar sight at the front of School over the years.

-To find out more about the history of our School and to see more pictures from the archives, click here.
+Find out more about the history of our School and see more pictures from the archives here - QM History.